GillParm/NASASpacestagram/README.md

 - Like button with animation
 - Loading spinner while waiting for API data (and infinite scroll)
 - Share button with link to images
+- Read more or Read less buttons to show or hide full description text
 ```

 ## Project setup